 “We hit the ground running for the first phase of the project and with the home in such poor condition literally ripped everything out.
-We were able to save some of the original Victorian features but sadly items like the original coving had asbestos so had to go.
+We were able to save some of the original Victorian features but sadly items like the original coving were lost due to asbestos ceilings which had to go.
 The internal walls were in really bad condition so we took most of them back to brick and started again.
 Even the render on the rear exterior wall was damaged which had soaked and rotted some of the brickwork.
 Luckily we were planning an extension to the back of the home so most of this wall would be removed.”

 “Upstairs we remodelled the first floor to create an extra bedroom.
 Originally there was a huge bathroom and separate toilet so we were able to create one new family bathroom and still have the space to create a small third bedroom.”

 With phase one complete the family moved in and took some time off from home renovations before starting to plan the second phase of the project.
 “We had always intended exploring the option of completing a loft conversion and after a break from building work in November last year we decided it was time to go for it.
 The local planners were starting to get a bit stricter on double dormer loft conversions so we worried if we didn’t go for it now we may not be able to maximise the space we could create from our loft.
 I had fallen in love with the house so knew if we created that extra bit of space with a double dormer extension we wouldn’t outgrow the house and it had the potential to be our forever home.”